 - They cover the subject with more details and explanations.

 These Java books are my personal favorites, and whenever I get some time, I prefer to read them to refresh my knowledge.
 Though I have read many of them already (I have read Effective Java at least four times so far), I always want to learn something new and my quest for great books never ends.

 These books are some of the best available today and are equally useful for beginners, intermediate, and advanced Java programmers.

 It doesn't matter whether you are completely new to Java or have been programming in Java for some time, you will learn a lot of new things through these books.

 Having said that, not all books are equally suitable for all Java devs.
 For beginners, Head First Java is still the best book to get started, and for the advanced Java developer, Effective Java is a nice book to start with.

-In addition to that, this book now covers changes on recent Java versions and includes new library features to support reactive programming, which eventually help you in writing code that is easier to read and maintain.
+In addition to that, this book now covers changes on recent Java versions and includes new library features to support reactive programming, which eventually helps you in writing code that is easier to read and maintain.

-Many people will think that this is dated book, but to be honest Head First Java is the best book for any programmer who is new in both programming and Java.
+Many people will think that this is a dated book, but to be honest Head First Java is the best book for any programmer who is new in both programming and Java.
 The head-first way of explanation is quite phenomenal and I really enjoyed their book.

-They also have some advanced section on Swing, networking, and Java IO, which makes them a complete package for Java beginners.
+They also have some advanced sections on Swing, networking, and Java IO, which makes them a complete package for Java beginners.
 This should be your first Java book you look at if you're starting from scratch.

 If you prefer online courses over books, then you can also check out Udemy's Complete Java MasterClass course.